The Bondi Protocol

 A pioneer in reproductive immunology, Dr Sacks has been instrumental in introducing NK cell testing to Australia.
 NK cell numbers and activity can now be checked through a simple blood test.

-“In fact, research has found that high numbers of activated NK cell levels are present in 15–25% of women experiencing repeated IVF failure or recurrent miscarriage.”
+“In fact, research has found that high numbers of activated NK cell levels are present in 15–25% of women experiencing repeated unsuccessful IVF cycles or recurrent miscarriage.”

 Treating the immune system with The Bondi Protocol